Harrydirk41/EGDiff/README.md

 cryo-EM, and more to guide a pretrained diffusion-based protein ensemble sampler.
 This approach enhances the sampler's ability to produce conformational ensembles that align with experimental data while approximating the Boltzmann distribution.
-The current implementation is built on Str2str, a recent protein ensemble diffusion sampler, but can be adapted to other diffusion-based methods.
+The current implementation is built on [Str2str](https://github.com/lujiarui/Str2Str.git), a recently developed protein ensemble diffusion sampler, but can be adapted to other diffusion-based models.

 <p align="center">
 <img src="assets/diffusion_plot_6-1.png" width="450"/>